AP Top 25 Takeaways: Statements for Ohio State, Notre Dame | New Country 923

 10. Now that Iowa State’s Matt Campbell has locked up Big 12 coach of the year after the Cyclones handed TCU its first loss of the season in Ames, we can start talking about Campbell as national coach of the year.

-11. With wins over Oklahoma and TCU, both top five at the time, Iowa State is a legitimate Big 12 title contender.
-If you need to say that out loud a couple of times to believe it, it’s OK.
+11. With wins over Oklahoma and TCU, Iowa State is a legitimate Big 12 title contender and the first team since Florida in 2005 to beat two top-five teams before Nov.
+1.

-12. Now allow this to roll around your head: If Iowa State wins at West Virginia next week and Oklahoma beats Oklahoma State in Bedlam, the Cyclones — by virtue of tiebreakers — would be alone in first in the Big 12.
+12. Drink some coffee.
+Take a nap.
+Set your DVR and watch it on Sunday.
+Whatever you need to do, you must watch Arizona’s Khalil Tate, who has run for 946 yards in the last four games.

+13. Arizona and Iowa State, combined six wins last season, are currently tied for first in their respective conference standings.

-18. Prediction for the first playoff rankings: Undefeated and No. 5 Wisconsin will be ranked behind at least three teams (Notre Dame, Clemson and Ohio State) with one loss.
+18. Prediction for the first playoff rankings: Undefeated and No. 5 Wisconsin will be ranked behind at least four teams (Notre Dame, Clemson, Oklahoma and Ohio State) with one loss.

-25. Barkley was shut down.
+24. Barkley was shut down.
 Stanford’s Bryce Love didn’t play.
 So the Heisman front-runner is?
 It’s tempting to vault Barrett toward the top, and Adams is making up ground fast.
-But don’t forget about Baker Mayfield, especially with Bedlam looming.
+Don’t forget Oklahoma’s Baker Mayfield, with Bedlam looming.
+And Tate.

+25. The initial top four of the selection committee?
+Here’s a guess: 1, Alabama; 2, Georgia; 3, Notre Dame; 4, Clemson.
+Oklahoma and Ohio State after that.

 More AP college football: http://collegefootball.ap.org and https://twitter.com/AP_Top25